jhspetersson/fselect/docs/usage.md

 If you want to use operators containing `>` or `<`, put the whole query into the double quotes.
-This will protect query from the shell and output redirection.
+This will protect a query from the shell and output redirection.
 The same applies to queries with parentheses or `*`, `?` and other special shell metacharacters.